tgstoecker/MuWU/README.md

 - Automated workflow for the identification of Mutator insertion sites used in the creation of the BonnMu resource
 - Requires as input Mu-seq reads in grid design as outlined by McCarty et al. 2013 and Liu et al. 2016
 <br>
+- There are 2 ways of using MuWU:
+* a singularity container, which includes a **working example with exemplary data** and requires no further downloads except for the container itself
+* via cloning this repo and then using conda installation of necessary software at runtime

+## Singularity container (incl. working example)

 ### Set up conda and snakemake:
 Install the Python 3 version of Miniconda.